 People around us can evoke negative feelings.
-The question is how we coop with this feelings.
-What does the bible say about hate?
-Is hate and dislike the same according to the bible?
+The question is how we coop with these feelings.
+What does the Bible say about hate?
+Is hate and dislike the same according to the Bible?

 Hate is a very strong emotion

 Hate is usually an intense emotion with strong feelings of hostility.
 If we are talking about hating someone this will mean that you have a strong negative feeling about them, you don’t want to meet them, you can’t think any good about them.
 If they have hurt you in some way, you don’t want to forgive or forget what they have done.